Medically reviewed by Dr Sam Kovac BVSc (Merit) – The Lions Den Cat Hotel

 If the area is red, inflamed, oozing or contains open sores, it will be necessary to see your veterinarian for stronger treatments.

-Severe cases with secondary bacterial infection may require sedation to express comedones and cysts (do not try this at home) followed by oral antibiotics and systemic or topical steroids.
+Severe cases with deep bacterial infection may require sedation to express comedones and cysts (do not try this at home) followed by a short course of oral glucocorticoids to reduce pain, itchiness and swelling as well as oral antibiotics for six to eight weeks based on culture and sensitivity results.

 Treatment may be lifelong for some cats.

-- Switch from plastic to stainless steel bowls as plastic can exasperate acne.
+- Switch from plastic to stainless steel bowls or ceramic as plastic can exacerbate acne.

 - Wash food and water bowls in hot soapy water once a day, rinse well and dry.